 The assay is performed with the ORIS assay kit from Platypus.

 ORIS Assay example data.
-The c-Src inhibitor, SKI-606, was incubated with breast cancer cells for 48 hours, and the migration of cells into the detection zone was visualized by fluorescence photography (left), and results presented as a dose-response curve (right).
+A c-Src inhibitor was incubated with breast cancer cells for 48 hours, and the migration of cells into the detection zone was visualized by fluorescence photography (left), and results presented as a dose-response curve (right).
 Negative control = solvent; positive control = removal of the cell barrier at the end of the test compound incubation.

 Setup: IC50 value determination.
 Drug combination testing is possible.